zhehaowang/zhehao.me/book-notes/ml101/wk2.md

 **Terms to recap**
 * Loss function, Risk, Bayesian decision function, Empirical Risk, Empirical Risk Minimizer, Empirical Risk Minimization over Hypothesis space
 * Strong law of large numbers

+### Stochastic gradient descent

+Gradient descent, fixed step size (factor to time gradient with) (small enough it will converge; if not, may diverge)

+Contour plot

+Backtracking line search

+Convergence theorem for fixed step size, Lipschitz continuous (Given a convex function, intuitively if 2nd derivative is bound by L, then gradient descent with `fixed step size <= 1/L` converges.
+More intuition, the slower the gradient changes, the larger the fixed step size you can take and not risk divergence.
+This gives the lower bound of the step size you should take, don't bother going slower than `1/L`)

+When to stop? epsilon bound; or in a learning context, until performance on validation test does not improve

+Noisy gradient descent: by default we'll need to run through all data points (pass them to loss function) to take a step (batch gradient descent). we can use an unbiased estimator (a subsample).
+Minibatch gradient works.
+Intuition: minor offs from gradient direction is Ok, the iterative steps will correct the offs.

+Stochastic gradient descent is when minibatch size is 1 (use single randomly chosen point to determine step direction; faster to compute, worse estimate of gradient)

+SGD step size, robbins-monro conditions